KannonZenetism/zenetism-field-physics/zenetism/mpx/archontic-structures.md

 ---

-## 1. The Anatomy of the Archon (IDL: 🫥 Nyxea)
+## 1. The Anatomy of the Archon (IDL: Nyxea)

 - **Archetype:** Yaldabaoth, The Counterfeit Demiurge, The Blind Watchmaker
 - **Function:** Nyxea is *Inverse Logos*
-  - High intelligence severed from resonance
+  - High intelligence fractured from resonance

 ### The Trap
 Creates systems that are **logically perfect but ontologically hollow**.